Sef Gonzales: House sale

 The North Ryde house, located at 6 Collins Street and built by the Gonzales family in 2000, was put on the market shortly after the murders but due to its notoriety, it remained unsold for three years.
 Its eventual sale aroused controversy in October 2004 when prospective buyers, a couple from Taiwan, agreed to purchase the property.
 However, they had not been informed of the events that took place there by the realtors, LJ Hooker, only finding them out from a newspaper.

-LJ Hooker initially refused to reverse the sale as they had no legal obligation of disclosure, but eventually refunded the buyers' $80,000 deposit due to the bad publicity it caused.
+LJ Hooker initially refused to reverse the sale as they had no legal obligation of disclosure, but eventually refunded the buyers' A$80,000 deposit due to the bad publicity it caused.
 The company was also fined A$21,000 by the NSW Office of Fair Trading.
 After this incident, the NSW government made it illegal to "fail to disclose information that could have a substantial impact on the value of a property".
 In November 2005, the house was sold for A$720,000 (A$80,000 less than the previous price) to a buyer who was informed of its history.